Lisa Diveney

-Biography

-Early life and education

-Diveney trained at the Royal Welsh College of Music and Drama.
+Career

 John Sullivan cast Diveney in the role of Beth in The Green Green Grass where she appeared in Series 1–3.
 She then went on to appear in Cleansed directed by Sean Holmes at the Arcola Theatre and in Michael Grandage's production of John Gabriel Borkman for the Donmar Warehouse where Ian McDiarmid and Penelope Wilton headed the cast.

-In 2009 she played Young Enid in the biopic Enid alongside Helena Bonham Carter.
+In 2009 she played Young Enid in the biopic Enid starring Helena Bonham Carter.

 Diveney portrayed Colette in the premiere of Frank McGuinness' play Greta Garbo Came to Donegal at the Tricycle Theatre alongside Michelle Fairley and Angeline Ball.
 Then appeared in the premiere of A Thousand Stars Explode in the Sky by David Eldridge, Robert Holman and Simon Stephens at the Lyric Hammersmith.

 Diveney appeared as series regular Kate Travers in the ITV1 Drama Injustice where she played the on-screen daughter of James Purefoy and Dervla Kirwan.
 She then went on to play Bridget in Bijan Sheibani's production of Moonlight at the Donmar Warehouse, where she starred alongside David Bradley and Daniel Mays.